SpentRook/SpentRook/README.md

 ### 👨‍💻: About Me :

-I'm a backend developer and a computer engineering student at La Sabana University.
+I'm a backend developer and an informatic engineering student at La Sabana University.
 I'm also a GitHub Campus Expert from Colombia.
 Nice to meet you, and thank you for visiting my profile! 😄

 I love learning new things, teamwork, facing new challenges, and sipping on orange juice 🍊.
 Additionally, I have experience in building communities focused on empowering students to acquire new skills and enhance themselves through real projects.
 Feel free to connect with me; I'd love to meet you and learn from you.